Fighting Options - the best strategy to precede your escape from an attacker is a Sucker Punch. Know this: Surprise is a huge advantage.

 All humans have a reaction time of at least a half-second to any stimulus, such as a puddle about to be splashed onto you or a dog about to lick your face.
 You see it coming but can’t dodge it in time.
 Even if you’re anxiously anticipating catching a toddler on the verge of falling, you’ll often react just a tad too late.
 Trying to swat a fly is another example.
 A half-second is actually a long time, especially in physical combat.
 Try to act first to better escape an imminent attack.

 "Telegraphing your intent” spoils the surprise by tipping off your target beforehand.
 Don’t threaten or adopt a fighting stance.
 Acting submissive makes him least likely to expect a sudden sucker punch.

-With maximal intent to cause harm, slyly launch your strike with maximal surprise from wherever your body-weapon (hand, elbow, foot, knee) happens to be.
+With maximal intent to cause harm, slyly launch your strike with maximal surprise from wherever your body-weapon (hand, elbow, foot, or knee) happens to be.

 2. don’t require strength, only speed (see Startle Speed above),

-After an eyeball-strike (and an optional fist-strike to his throat and/or a knee-strike to his groin), it's far less likely that he'll chase after you.
+After an eyeball-strike (and an optional fist-strike to his throat and/or a knee-strike to his groin), it's far less likely that he'll chase you.

-Run to safety and call the police.
+Target his four balls and throat.
+STUN & RUN to safety and call the police.

 Practice this repeatedly in slow-motion.
 Then practice this fiercely at full speed while vividly imagining yourself being attacked and succeeding in your escape.
 This mental rehearsal is key.
 See Stress Control - Acting.